avi10malhotra/Newsmap/README.md

 # Newsmap
 Combines Google Maps’ functionality with data from Google News in order to create a website that enables users to search for webarticles atop a map.
 <br><br>
 "Mashup", a problem set from the HarvardX CS50 course, provides the foundation code for this project.
 For more information, click [here](https://docs.cs50.net/problems/mashup/mashup.html).
+If you wish to view the model solution, click [here](http://mashup.cs50.net/).
 ## Background
 This project uses Google Maps' APIs, particularly **[Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview)**, to design the web app.
-The notation of "drawing on the map" (displaying webarticles) was partly accomplished using _[markers](https://developers.google.com/maps/documentation/javascript/markers)_.
+The notion of "drawing on the map" (displaying webarticles) was partly accomplished using _[markers](https://developers.google.com/maps/documentation/javascript/markers)_.
 <br><br>
 The informational web articles themselves however, are fetched via **Google News**.
 It is noteworthy to mention that the articles' links and their respective titles were retrieved _without_ any "scraping".
 An [RSS](https://rss.com/blog/how-do-rss-feeds-work/) (Really Simple Syndication) feed was used instead.